ElementalAlly/BuzzTalk/README.md

  - Add restricted servers/channels
  - Add media links and pages.
  - Use a proper templating engine like Jinja for html pages instead of crappy txt files in html lol
+ - Establish a central server for the app to run long-term
  - Make this mobile-friendly

 ## far future